WHAT WE DO

 With the help of our medical students and clinical teams currently working on the ground, we have developed clinical care plans and electronic patient records which we try to keep updated daily.

-The team provides primary health care including the following services:
+The team currently provides primary health care services, including the following:

 Triage and referral

 Dermatological and scabies care

 WHERE WE WORK

 Until September 2019, we operated solely in Camp Moria on the island of Lesvos.
 However, following a devastating fire which killed no one but destroyed the camp and our clinic along with it, we have moved to 'Moria 2.0' - a new camp that was previously a military shooting range.
 Additionally, we operate in a refugee camp in Chios, and are in the process of opening a new clinic for vulnerable migrants in Athens.

 The refugee situation in Greece is fluid and we may be allocated new camps in the future, and the team are always prepared to move around to meet operational needs.